-We entered into a new \$20 million term loan with Silicon Valley Bank pursuant to which we intend to borrow \$ million on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock.
+We entered into a new \$20.0 million term loan with Silicon Valley Bank pursuant to which we will borrow \$10.0 million on or immediately prior to the closing date of this offering in connection with the payments to the holders of our Series A, B, C, D and E preferred stock.
 The term loan is secured by substantially all of our assets.
-Borrowings under the term loan bear interest at a rate equal to 30-day LIBOR plus 1.50% with principal and interest to be repaid in quarterly installments over a 24-month period.
+Borrowings under the term loan bear interest at a rate equal to 30-day LIBOR plus 1.50% with principal and interest to be repaid in quarterly installments over a 24-month period, subject to acceleration, at any time, at the discretion of the lender.
 The term loan requires us to maintain a "quick ratio," as defined in the term loan agreement, of at least 1.50 to 1.
-We estimate the payments under this term loan will be \$ million in fiscal 2007, \$ million in fiscal 2008 and \$ million in fiscal 2009.
+We estimate the principal payments under this term loan will be \$2.4 million in fiscal 2007, \$5.0 million in fiscal 2008 and \$2.6 million in fiscal 2009.
 The term loan will mature in fiscal 2009.

-In connection with the offering, all of our outstanding preferred stock will convert into shares of common stock.
+In connection with the offering, all of our outstanding preferred stock will convert into 16,019,480 shares of common stock.
 A summary of our private placements of preferred stock (and, in the case of the Series A, B, C, D and E preferred stock, common stock that we issued concurrently therewith) is set forth below: